kurapica/IGAS/Loop/README.md

 * Like the object methods, override the metamethods is the same, take **__call** as example, **super.__call** can be used to retrieve the superclass's **__call** metamethod.

-* When the class create an object, the object should passed to its super class's constructor first, and then send to the class's constructor, unlike oop system in the other languages, the child-class can't acess any vars defined in super-class's definition environment, it's simple that the child-class focus on how to manipulate the object that created from the super-class.
+* When the class create an object, the object should passed to its super class's constructor first, and then send to the class's constructor, unlike oop system in the other languages, the child-class can't acess any variables defined in super-class's definition environment, it's simple that the child-class focus on how to manipulate the object that created from the super-class.

 		class "A"
 			function A(self)